alexpeter-pen/MusicL/Global declarations.md

 $ The above examples are typical.
 Notice that + and - might not be used easily somewhere else

+::author Aleksandar Perisic
+::date 2023-05-05
+::name Land of S
+::location Oslo Norway
+::arrangement ST

+$ These above are defining a set of typical attributes one composition may have, you can freely add more to it

 $ We can use semi-accidentals too, but it must be specified with the corresponding symbol

 ::key C#